richstep/studentkit/Indoor-m1/1b_Assemble_your_FarmBeats_Student_Kit_Hardware.md

 ![](media/accd81a5b56cddbd26035a40a5be0c1d.png)

--   Screw in the supports on the side opposite the pins to stop the other side of the Grove Base Hat from collapsing onto the Raspberry Pi.
+-   Optionally, screw in the supports on the side opposite the pins to stop the other side of the Grove Base Hat from collapsing onto the Raspberry Pi.
 This requires a small screwdriver.